What to Expect with Your New Hardwood Floor.

 - Floating floors have give and may bounce as you walk on them, this is an expected outcome of this type of floor and should be considered prior to purchase.
 LVT (luxury vinyl tiles/planks) are a floating floor.

-- When carpet is being installed, it must be kicked and tucked underneath the baseboard.
+- When carpet is being installed, it must be kicked into and tucked underneath the baseboard.
 This will potentially scratch your baseboard and the customer is responsible for doing paint touch-ups after installation.

 - Do not wet-mop a wood floor.
 Standing water can dull the finish, damage the wood and leave a discoloring residue.
 Wipe up any spills immediately.
 We do not recommend the use of any wood floor cleaners, which can dull the finish and leave a residue on the floor.

 - PriceCo Floors offers a one year installation warranty from the time the floors are installed.
 Any repairs/stretches or site visit outside of the one year installation warranty will result in a charge that is the responsibility of the home owner.
 Please refer to your products manufacturer for a more detailed product warranty.